50 Metaphors for Strength, Courage, and Endurance

 Examples:

-1. “His emotions were like a fortress, impenetrable and strong.”
+1. “His emotions were a fortress, impenetrable and strong.”

 2. “She built her life on the strength of a fortress, defending herself from the outside world.”